totojack/ansible_docker_travis/README.md

 - install serverspec plugin for Vagrant: vagrant plugin install vagrant-serverspec

-If you want to generate a self signed CA + docker keys: https://milliams.com/posts/2020/ansible-certificate-authority/
+If you want to generate a self signed CA + docker keys: https://milliams.com/posts/2020/ansible-certificate-authority/ To start the provision:
+- vagrant up
+- vagrant provision

 ## Playbook references